ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 ## Smart Typography

+[TOC=3]

 Markdown in ExpressionEngine employs some parts of the SmartyPants library to add some 'smart' typographic nicety to your prose.
 This allows authors to write using plain old 'straight' quotes, plain dashes (hyphens) and plain dots, safe in the knowledge that their final HTML document will contain curly quotes, en/em-dashes, and proper ellipses.

+NOTE: **Note:** These automatic substitutions will not take place within `<pre>`, `<code>`, `<kbd>`, or `<script>` tag blocks — contexts within which such changes may not be required or appropriate.

 The precise transformations that get applied are as follows:

 ### Quotes